 Many people find fruit to be delicious.
 It turns out that delicious fruit is often quite healthy.
 Aside from mango, aptly dubbed “The King of Fruits”, other delicious fruits (such as pomegranate) are also theoretically linked to improved blood sugar regulation.

-Lastly, don’t be scared of the moderate amounts of fructose in fruit, based only on isolated animal studies.
-For further reading, check out our analysis of a recent human trial.
+Don’t be scared of the moderate amounts of fructose in fruit, based only on isolated animal studies.
+For further reading, check out our analysis of fructose versus glucose versus HFCS of a recent human trial.

 Published By Kamal Patel on 2016-11-15 10:22:07 - Last Updated on 2017-12-13 10:40:55